Adopted: 15th August 2018

 MEETINGS OF THE ASSOCIATION

-30. No business shall be transacted at any meeting of the Association or of the Committee unless a quorum shall be present thereof.
-The number of committee members required for a quorum for a Committee meeting shall be one (1) greater than half the number of Committee Members.
+32. No business shall be transacted at any meeting of the Association or of the Committee unless a quorum shall be present thereof.
+The number of committee members required for a quorum for a Committee meeting shall be six (6), of which two (2) must be Executive members.
 Twenty-five (25) financial members shall constitute a quorum for a General Meeting.

 FINANCE AND THE FINANCIAL YEAR